Kangaroo Island dunnart: Conservation

 The Kangaroo Island dunnart is listed as critically endangered on the IUCN Red List of Threatened Species.
 The Australian government first developed a recovery plan in 2011.
 As recently as the early 2000s, the wildlife research community was uncertain as to whether the species population in the wild was actually so low, or whether they were just particularly well concealed.
 Before the 2019–2020 bushfires, it was believed that there were fewer than 500 individuals.

 The Kangaroo Island dunnart is believed to have had a range of the entire island at one time.
 Today, it has only been found on six sites on the western portion of Kangaroo Island.
 The population decrease has been attributed to several causes.
 Habitat loss is believed to be a primary cause.
 Although no clear habitat preference has been identified, Kangaroo Island dunnarts seem to be dependent on some low vegetation.
 The eastern portion of Kangaroo Island has been largely converted from the natural habitat for agricultural and grazing purposes.
 About 50% of Kangaroo Island's natural habitat has been cleared and Kangaroo Island dunnarts have not been found in the cleared regions.
 Also, tree dieback caused by Phytophthora cinnamomi, a water mould, has also affected Kangaroo Island dunnart populations.
 Feral cats may also be a factor in the decreased population.

 Kangaroo Island dunnart populations are considered particularly vulnerable due to their small range, since a single event can negatively affect a large proportion of the population.
 Forest fire is a major concern and the major fires in 2019–2020 destroyed much of their remaining habitat.
 In May 2019, months prior to the start of the 2019–2020 bushfires, a workshop on the status of the dunnart was held on Kangaroo Island that included government representatives as well as scientists and landowners.
 The minutes from that meeting provided considerable information on the Kangaroo Island dunnart's status prior to the bushfires.
-The population was devastated by the bushfires, which likely wiped out a majority of an individuals; however, dunnarts have still been sighted in burnt and unburnt areas following the fires, raising hopes for recovery.
+The population was devastated by the bushfires, which likely wiped out a majority of the individuals; however, dunnarts have still been sighted in burnt and unburnt areas following the fires, raising hopes for recovery.